Spark Broadband Review

 - Wireless 4G Plans have the potential to offer much higher speeds than their ADSL/VDSL counterparts.
 Depending on the wireless signal’s strength, you can expect better results when streaming videos and browsing the web.

 - Wireless 5G Plans are the future of telecommunications.
-Depending on signal strength, they can offer broadband speeds on par with Fibre Max plans meaning they can easily handle multiple Netflix 4K screens, as well as almost any bandwidth-hungry application you throw at it.
+Depending on signal strength, they can offer broadband speeds on par with Fibre plans meaning they can easily handle multiple Netflix 4K screens, as well as almost any bandwidth-hungry application you throw at it.

 - Rural Wireless Plans offer a cost-effective solution to many kiwi families living in remote areas of New Zealand.
 The 4G broadband connection offered by this plan is adequate for almost any use case.
 However, due to data caps, this plan might not be the best option for people working from home or families with huge bandwidth requirements.